This house has taught me a lot about growth.

 And because the tile in those bathrooms stayed, painting will eventually mean drop cloths and more prep than the concrete floors in the rest of the house could handle!
 Everywhere we spilled paint, we just mopped up and moved on!

 In May, I started to feel the urgency of we’re moving in next month and wanted to wrap up as many projects as possible before all our furniture would occupy the space.
+Devin had so much only he could do that I decided to learn some things and expand what I could help with!

-To that end, I discovered I’m pretty good at removing the tack strips left behind by the carpeting.
+I discovered I’m pretty good at removing the tack strips left behind by the carpeting.
 I wore ear protection because a crowbar against concrete is sickeningly loud but enjoyed the immediate accomplishment of being able to clear a room in just a few hours.

 Devin and I are so glad we added what had previously been a post-move priority up onto our pre-move list: the garage.

 Half of the garage’s walls are unfinished plywood walls; the other half are finished.
 The plywood was the original grainy orange color, while the drywall ones were dirty white.
 We primed the plywood and repainted the whole thing white, and we even scrubbed and painted the garage floors a clean gray that really transformed the space!
-Finally I didn’t feel anxious about my laundry room being in the garage.

 Also in May, we took on what was the biggest project to date!
 My mom and grandma helped us convert the countertops!
 In one weekend we sanded down the old laminate and applied auto-grade countertop paint.
 Coat after coat, the ugly wooden countertops (which had previously blended straight into the wood of the cabinets and floors) started to really pop!
 Folks think they’re genuine granite now and I could not be more pleased with how smooth they are and easy to clean, too!